 Sitting in the middle of a spice farm on the tropical island of Zanzibar, just off the coast of Tanzania, is the Zanzibar Veterinary Clinic.
-Whether you are an animal lover wanting to assist with caring for the inpatients, or a vet or student wanting to help and learn from the busy caseload, all are welcome.
+This project is for vet and nurse students and graduates who want to support the charitable effort to care for dogs, cats and farm animals on the island, and learn from the busy caseload.

 Work on the stunning island of Zanzibar

-Join a friendly and fun team making a difference to animals in need
+Join a friendly team making a difference to animals in need

 Learn from medical and surgical cases with a range of domestic and farm species